summerwang/gitnew/README.md

 # gitnew
 Creating a new branch is quick and simple.
-I am so happy Just git checkout -b dev
+I am so happy and sad Just git checkout -b dev